mfractor/mfractor.github.io/docs/mfractor-professional.md

  * Are issued against a single developer.
  * Can be used on up to 3 separate machines for a single developer.
  * Expired 366 days after being issued.
- * Include 1 year of maintenance for premium features.
+ * Include 1 year of maintenance for Professional features.
  * Include priority for feature requests and bug fixes.

 To enquire about purchasing an MFractor Professional license, please email **hello@mfractor.com**.